 Garbage collection works by scanning memory for pointers that were returned from the memory allocation function.
 As long as references to the original pointers returned by functions like left\$ or right\$ exist, the memory will not be re-used for anything else.
-The memory is treated purely as binary blocks; no special interpretation of strings is performed, for example.

 Note that a CPU ("COG" in Spin terms) cannot scan the internal memory of other CPUs, so memory allocated by one CPU will only be garbage collected by that same CPU.
 This can lead to an out of memory situation even if in fact there is memory available to be claimed.
 For this reason we suggest that all allocation of temporary memory be done in one CPU only.